-Rejuvenate in the care of professional at the lavish spa featuring Oriental herbal steam rooms, and Chinese and Ayurvedic treatments.
+Rejuvenate in the care of a professional at the lavish spa featuring Oriental herbal steam rooms, and Chinese and Ayurvedic treatments.
 Rather stay in the comfort of your own room?
 Languish in the deep soaker tubs to breathtaking city and harbour views.

 - Looking for a clean and comfy room on a budget?
-Set your sights for Kowloon, the city’s best area for budget travellers.
+Set your sights on Kowloon, the city’s best area for budget travellers.
 For clean rooms and an excellent (if a little rough-around-the-edges location, try out the HK Peace Guest House.

 - Ready to stay in one of the world’s best luxury hotels?
 Head for the skyscraping glitz and bustle of Central to stay at the ever-graceful Mandarin Oriental Hong Kong.